 An employee who tests positive must be given:

-Even though Maryland law allows employers to drug test in some circumstances, employees and applicants may have legal claims based on how the test was conducted, who was tested, or how the results were used.
+Even though Maryland law allows employers to drug test in some circumstances, employees and applicants may have legal claims based on who was tested, how the test was conducted, or how the results were used.
 Here are some examples: